The Founders of Bentonia Blues

 Henry Stuckey

-Often cited as the source of the Bentonia sound, Stuckey claimed to have acquired the unique minor tuning from Caribbean soldiers during WWI.
-He taught the style to Skip James and Jack Owens, laying the foundation for everything that followed.
+Often cited as the primary source of the Bentonia sound, Stuckey claimed to have acquired the unique E-minor tuning from Caribbean soldiers during WWI.
+His mentorship of Skip James and Jack Owens created the blueprint for this haunting Delta tradition.

 Skip James